matman26/matman26.github.io/_posts/2022-02-05-weaponizing-git-for-netdevops.markdown

 ![Figure: Pushing a local branch to the remote repository](/assets/images/git-push.svg)

-Once your changes exist as a new branch on the remote, you can tell your team members the feature is implemented.
+Once your changes exist as a new branch on the remote, you can tell your team members the feature is awaiting approval.
 This is when the code review process can begin;
-external git services such as GitHub and GitLab usually facilitate code review via graphical web-based front-ends, but Git also allows for the remote repository to be a bare Git server, where the code reviewer could log in via the CLI and execute commands such as `git diff` to inspect changes and `git merge` to merge changes from the feature branch into the master branch after properly reviewing incoming changes.
+external git services such as GitHub and GitLab usually facilitate code review via graphical web-based front-ends and color-coded diffs, but Git also allows for the remote repository to be a bare Git server, where the code reviewer could log in via ssh and execute commands such as `git diff` to inspect changes and `git merge` to merge changes from the feature branch into the master branch after properly reviewing incoming changes.